ICG4FAIR/ICG4FAIR/README.md

 - [fairchecker_fuji_stddev.csv](fairchecker_fuji_stddev.csv): the comparison of FAIR-Checker and [F-UJI](https://www.f-uji.net) global scores

-Measures of Granularity, Coverage and Impact are provided in folder [ICG-Measures](ICG-Measures)
+Measures of Granularity, Coverage and Impact are provided in folder [ICG-Measurements/](ICG-Measurements/)